Lady Margaret Beaufort, Countess of Richmond and Derby

 Margaret married two more times.
 On January 3, 1458, still a teenager, she married her second cousin Sir Henry Stafford, son of Humphrey Stafford, 1st Duke of Buckingham.
 The marriage was a happy one but the couple had no children.
 Originally a Lancastrian, Sir Henry died on October 4, 1471, from wounds he received fighting for the House of York at the Battle of Barnet, earlier in the year.

 Margaret married for the fourth and last time in June 1472 to a Yorkist, Thomas Stanley, the Lord High Constable.
-Because of the marriage, Margaret was able to go to the court of the Yorkist King Edward IV and his wife Elizabeth Woodville and she was chosen by Queen Elizabeth to be godmother to one of her daughters.
+Because she was married to a Yorkist, Margaret attended the court of the Yorkist King Edward IV and his wife Elizabeth Woodville and was chosen by Queen Elizabeth to be godmother to one of her daughters.

 In 1483, King Edward IV died and was briefly succeeded by his young son King Edward V. Before the young king could be crowned, his father’s marriage to his mother Elizabeth Woodville was declared invalid, making their children illegitimate and ineligible for the throne.
 King Edward IV’s brother King Richard III assumed the throne.
 The former King Edward V and his brother Richard, Duke of York (the Little Princes in the Tower) disappeared during the summer of 1483 and their fate is unknown.

-Margaret, despite being married to a Yorkist, Thomas Stanley, was actively promoting her son Henry Tudor as an alternative to King Richard III.
-King Edward IV’s widow, Elizabeth Woodville and Henry’s mother made a secret agreement that Henry should marry Elizabeth’s eldest daughter.
+Margaret, despite being married to the Yorkist Thomas Stanley, was actively promoting her son Henry Tudor as an alternative to King Richard III.
+King Edward IV’s widow Elizabeth Woodville and Margaret secretly agreed that Henry Tudor should marry Elizabeth’s eldest daughter.
 On Christmas Day in 1483, still in France, Henry Tudor pledged to marry King Edward IV’s eldest daughter, Elizabeth of York, who was also Edward IV’s heir since the presumed deaths of her brothers, King Edward V and his brother Richard, Duke of York.
 In 1485, having gained the support of the Woodvilles, the in-laws of the late King Edward IV, Henry Tudor sailed to Wales with a small French and Scottish force.
 On August 7, 1485, they landed in Mill Bay, Pembrokeshire, Wales, close to Henry’s birthplace.
 Henry Tudor then marched towards England accompanied by his uncle Jasper Tudor and John de Vere, 13th Earl of Oxford.

 Stained glass window in St James Church in Sutton Cheney, England where it is believed Richard III (left) attended his last Mass before facing Henry VII (right) in the Battle of Bosworth Field; Credit – Wikipedia